DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/4-value/article.md

 ![two bar charts of the gradient of the value logit, one showing the negative gradient for "horse", the other showing the positive gradient for "frog"](img/gradients.png)

 On the left, when we choose "horse" we get a negative gradient to increase the value of "horse" and no gradient for any other action.
 On the right, when we choose "frog" we get a positive gradient to decrease the value of "frog" and no gradient for any other action.

-_Since the gradient calculation isn't directly related to value function estimation, we won't go into full details here._
+Since the gradient calculation isn't directly related to value function estimation, we won't go into full details here.

 Note that although we made ten predictions, we only get to train one of them, corresponding to the action our policy chose.
 We simply didn't get any reward feedback for any other action, so haven't learnt anything about them and cannot update their value functions.

 ## Wrap up

 Phew - that was quite a journey.
-We found a new game for our network to play, called multi-armed contextual bandit learning.
+We found a new game for our model to play, called multi-armed contextual bandit learning.
 This replaced the target-based loss with a reward-based loss, where we're only told if our guess was right, not what the right answer was.
 We looked at a simple way to solve this problem, where we learn a value function to predict how much reward we expect to get.
 We combined this with an epsilon-greedy policy to select actions.

 We applied this to a contrived problem of correctly labelling CIFAR-10 images.
 Since the dataset already contains a set of ground truth target labels there really is no practical point in making the problem harder using a reward-based loss rather than a target-based loss.
 But it makes for a simple example.